 At-Home "Video" Version of Following in the Footsteps of Jesus During Lent

 @Sharon H --one of our members up in Saskatchewan, sent me a video she had spliced together from a bunch of video clips sent to her by her students re-enacting an assigned part of the Advent story.
 (Can't show it to you because it's a private link for their congregation.)
 Sharon's video made me think of doing this same idea for the story of the Cross and Resurrection --assigning parts to families/kids to create video clips using your script.
-See my suggestion for the easy online software you can use to stitch your clips together!
+See my suggestion (below) for the easy online software you can use to stitch your clips together!

 You can use the same "video clips" idea for Walking with Jesus During Lent